This article is for all the frontline healthcare teams working at hospitals across the country — thank you!

-You: Develop a routine that will help you navigate these difficult days ahead.
-While you can’t always predict what’s going to happen, you can control how you respond to it.
-The more of a routine you can develop for yourself, the less stress you will have.
+You: Develop a routine to help you navigate these difficult days.
+While you can’t always predict what will happen, you can control how you respond.
+The more a routine you can develop for yourself, the less stress you will have.

 Your career: What’s your why?
 Why did you decide to have a career in healthcare; what was it that attracted you to working with patients and families?
 The more grounded you are in your reasoning and the foundation of your career, the easier it will be to cope with your stress.

 Your team: Pay attention to how your team is doing.
 Are you all working collaboratively and cohesively?
-If you notice that a colleague has called out, check-in with them.
+If you notice a colleague calling out, check in with them.
 While they may say they’re “handling everything,” they may not be.
 They may attempt to show you that they can keep up with the team and the demands of what’s going on when, in fact, they may not be able to, which is difficult to admit when you know your team is depending on you.
 Take the lead; you will stay stronger together.